Anyone training with any sort of consistency is interested in one major goal -- making gains.

 Give up, quit the gym, and settle for your current physique?

-In this guide, we’ll explain what giant sets are and how to build muscle fast using them.
+In this guide, we’ll explain what giant set workouts are and how to build giant muscles fast using them.

 Let’s get started.